lightstep/observability-lab-k23/README.md

 ### Set up `kube-otel-stack`

+Next, you need to install and configure Kubernetes monitoring via the OpenTelemetry Operator.
+You can use the `kube-otel-stack` Helm chart to install monitoring with sensible defaults, including -

+- Installation of kube-state-metrics to generate metrics about the state of Kubernetes objects.
+- Configuration of target allocators to allow for automatic scraping of component metrics endpoints.
+- Deployment of OpenTelemetry collectors for metrics and tracing collection.

 1. Create a secret for your Lightstep Access Token:
 ```
 kubectl create secret generic otel-collector-secret -n default --from-literal="LS_TOKEN=$LIGHTSTEP_ACCESS_TOKEN"